top of page

 Mackesy

-West Ham met Watford on Saturday al Upton Park and beat them by a score of 5-1.
+West Ham met Watford at Upton Park and beat them by a score of 5-1.
 Watford. severely handicapped by necessary alterations in their team, gave a disappointing display.
 Their forwards combined badly, while the extreme weakness of their left winger, Breed, added to their difficulties.
 However, although a dismal failure for more than nine-tenths of the game.
 Breed contributed to the only goal secured by his side, by heading the ball in front of the West Ham goal for Smith to put through.
 The one redeeming feature the Watford play was the defence.
 F. Gregory. at back, and his partner, Crofts, did well, as did Williams in goal.
 Puddefoot being unable to play for West Ham, Stallard went to the centre, and Caton was introduced to complete the line.

 Shea gave a brilliant display of clever football, and of the five goals obtained no less than three were scored by him.
 The conclusion of the first half found the Hammers leading by four goals to nil, but they let the visitors down lightly in the second half by scoring only one goal to their one.
 The score against Watford could easily have been larger; the West Ham forwards, however, lost some of their keenness in the latter stages of the game, and failed to take advantage of one or two excellent openings, West Ham took the lead.
 Caton took the ball down on the right, and from his centre Stallard beat Williams.
 Some even play followed, during which O. Gregory shot past the posts in a good attempt.